 More than you need?
 How about Etherpad for documents and EtherCalc for spreadsheets?
 Both have installation options available on GitHub.
 And Nextcloud users can consolidate both apps within the dashboard using the Ownpad application.

-Coronavirus (COVID-19) forced a lot of us to learn new web and desktop applications for video teleconferences in lieu of face-to-face meetings.
-The masses flocked to Zoom while I recommended Jitsi whenever someone spoke about Zoom security, or the opportunity presented itself.
+Many companies have opted for Zoom for video conferencing while I have recommended Jitsi for improved security.
 You can use https://Meet.Jit.si to demo the features such as screen sharing, recording to Dropbox, and an embedded Etherpad document.

 When a topic is too sensitive for email communication, such voice over internet protocol (VoIP) applications are more secure but still vulnerable to cyber attacks.
 One of the best ways to mitigate those issues is to host your own teleconference web application.
 This offers better: